anand-khekale/anand-khekale.github.io/_posts/2020-08-13-PostgreSQL-IBMi.markdown

 categories: ibmi jdbc rpgle free-format
 tags: ibmi as/400 iseries
 ---
-Here I explain connecting PostgreSQL database from IBM i using type 4 JDBC driver in a RPGLE program.
+Here I explain how to connect PostgreSQL database from IBM i using type 4 JDBC driver in a RPGLE program.

 Recently, my client acquired an application which uses PostgreSQL database.
 The main application resides on IBM i.
 They wanted to get the data from PostgreSQL into IBM i.